quentinstepniewski/Project5_CustomerSegmentation/README.md

 * Adapt unsupervised algorithm's hyperparameters to enhance its performances
 * Evaluate performances of a unsupervised algorithm
-* Transform features appropriately to use them in a unsupervised learning algorithm
+* Transform features appropriately to use them in an unsupervised learning algorithm
 * Implement a sector-specific relevant unsupervised machine learning model